MU-ECE3220/SP23-Lab4/README.md

 	- Implement a function to `print_all_students` to print the student list to standard out using the following format:
 			- ```Student Name: #####\nGPA: #####\nTotal credits: ####```
 				- Replace the hashes with the actual data.
-	- Implement a function to
-	- Implement a function to print the contents of the list to a file with the following format:
+	- Implement a function `write_list_to_file` to write the contents of the list to a file with the following format:
 		```
 		Name
 		GPA